Cisco-Talos/clamav-documentation/src/manual/OnAccess.md

 ## Command Line Options for Versions >= 0.102

-Beyond `clamd.conf` configuration, you can change the behaviour of the On-Access scanner by passing in a number of command line options.
+Beyond `clamd.conf` configuration, you can change the behavior of the On-Access scanner by passing in a number of command line options.
 A list of all options can be retrieved with `--help`, but below is a list and explanation of some of options you might find most useful.

-- `--log=FILE` `-l FILE` - passing this option is important if you want a record of scan results, otherwise `clamonacc` will operate silently.
+- `--log=FILE` (`-l FILE`) - passing this option is important if you want a record of scan results, otherwise `clamonacc` will operate silently.
-- `--verbose` `-v` - primarily for debugging as this will increase the amount of noise in your log by quite a lot, but useful for troubleshooting potential connection problems
+- `--verbose` (`-v`) - primarily for debugging as this will increase the amount of noise in your log by quite a lot, but useful for troubleshooting potential connection problems
-- `--foreground` `-F` - forces `clamonacc` to not for the background, which is useful for debugging potential issues with during startup or runtime
+- `--foreground` (`-F`) - forces `clamonacc` to not for the background, which is useful for debugging potential issues with during startup or runtime
-- `--include-list=FILE` `-e FILE` - allows users to pass a list of directories for clamonacc to watch, each directory must be a full path and seperated by a newline
+- `--include-list=FILE` (`-e FILE`) - allows users to pass a list of directories for clamonacc to watch, each directory must be a full path and separated by a newline
-- `--exclude-list=FILE` `-e FILE` - same as include-list option, but for excluding at startup
+- `--exclude-list=FILE` (`-e FILE`) - same as include-list option, but for excluding at startup
 - `--remove` - after an infected verdict, an attempt will be made to remove the infected file
 - `--move=DIRECTORY` - just like the remove option, but infected file will be moved to the specified quarantine location instead
 - `--copy=DIRECTORY` - just like the move, except infected file is also left in place